-Paimio Sanatorium is a former tuberculosis sanatorium in South West Finland.
+Paimio Sanatorium is a former tuberculosis sanatorium in South West Finland designed by Alvar Aalto.
 It represents the “modernist” period of Aalto's career, and followed many of the tenets of Le Corbusier's pioneering ideas for modernist architecture.
 The building is widely regarded as one of Aalto’s most important designs and has been nominated for UNESCO World Heritage status.